ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 If we want, we can now appeal to Euclid's golden triangle lemma -- which gives us the ratio between the radius and the decagon edge length as $\Phi$ -- and work backwards to show that this is also the ratio of length to width for our three orthogonal rectangles; that is, $x=\Phi$ is the value needed to produce a regular icosahedron.
 This follows simply from the fact that the right triangle $O R P$ is similar to the right triangle $C A B$.

+##Avoiding the intermediate value theorem##

 Finally, suppose we wish to avoid using the intermediate value theorem.
+To do this, we need to specify the length-to-width ratio, $x$, of the rectangles in our construction, and show that our choice yields a regular icosahedron.

 If we project the generic version of our icosahedron onto the plane of one of its rectangles, we get this:

 [[!include pentagon decagon hexagon identity/irregular icosahedron]]